tnw012/tnw012/README.md

 # Hi There Everyone 👋
 My name is Trevin, and I am beginning my journey into the world of software design.
-This Spring 2023 I graduated from university with a degree in Computer Science with an emphasis in software engineering.
+This Spring 2023 I graduated from university with B.S in Computer Science with an emphasis in software engineering.

 ## A little About Me
 - I have been designing software for about 5 years